The world closed down. But we kept going–with your help.

 If you couldn’t afford a class, we gave scholarships, no questions asked.

 If you needed help using Zoom, we were there, figuring it out with you so we could be together.

 When schools went back in session with remote learning, so did we, offering several Writers In The Schools virtual residencies to students at Kalapuya High School, Elmira High School, and the Serbu Juvenile Justice Center.

-We’re finally able to open our doors to in person programming, and it’s so wonderful to see you again!
+Now that we’re able to open our doors to in-person programming, it’s so wonderful to see you again!

 Your support helped make it possible.
 THANK YOU!